Coding-Polaris/collidr/DEVELOPMENT.md

 I fleshed out the initial migration, added some basic validations to the model, and after some fiddling with RSpec, got the initial model tests to pass.

 I had a lot of relearning RSpec to do, picked up shoulda along the way, and rewrote the test suite to be a lot less verbose and more DRY - ditto for the model's initial validations.

+# Intitializing ActivityItem

+Given that history will be central to this app, I thought I had might as well lay the foundation for this first.

+This will be the nexus through which many different objects chronicle history; ActivityItem will be invoked from other models when the relevant activities outlined in the requirements are made.